epfl-ada/ada-2020-project-milestone-p3-p3_cadastrophe/README.md

 *   What is the impact of the civil war onset on the economic and social metrics of a country and their neighbouring countries?
 *   What about the arm trade surrounding these war onsets?
-*   If the weapon trade presents interessant trends, add it to prediction models and see if the accuracy is improved.
-*   Bonus (if time allows)
 *   What are the effects of the civil war on a regional level: are there civil wars “hot spots”?
-Are their effects cumulative if a country shares borders with several countries experiencing civil war simultaneously ?
-Are some countries able to “permeabilize” their border and minimize the impact of the nearby ongoing conflicts?
+    * Are their effects cumulative if a country shares borders with several countries experiencing civil war simultaneously ?
+    * Are some countries able to “permeabilize” their border and minimize the impact of the nearby ongoing conflicts?

+*Dropped Research Question*
+*   If the weapon trade presents interessant trends, add it to prediction models and see if the accuracy is improved : lack of time, wasn't integrating well to the data story

-4. *Proposed dataset*
+4. *Datasets exploited*

 *   SambnisImp.csv dataset used in the original paper
     *   1945-2000